California State Parks Peace Officer: Equipment

+The current sidearm of the State Park Peace Officers is the Smith & Wesson M&P, the current patrol rifle is the Colt AR-15 Model LE6920, and the current patrol shotgun is the Remington Model 870 Police Magnum.

 Training

-All State Parks Peace Officers must complete a Peace Officer Standards and Training (P.O.S.T.) academy before being sworn in as a Ranger or a Lifeguard.
+All State Park Peace Officers must complete a Peace Officer Standards and Training (P.O.S.T.) academy before being sworn in as a Ranger or a Lifeguard.
 California State Parks hosts a P.O.S.T. academy specifically for S.P.P.O.s at the Butte College in Oroville, CA. The Ranger academy requires 6 to 8 months to complete, depending on the class.
 Each class consists of up to 50 cadets, both lifeguard and ranger.